natemking/shop_n_chef/README.md

 ### Scope of Work
-Users can easily add items of their choosing to thier shopping list.
-If they are looking for recipe inspiration, the app has a feature to seach for recipes based on main ingredient as well.
+Users can easily add items of their choosing to their shopping list.
+If they are looking for recipe inspiration, the app has a feature to search for recipes based on the main ingredient as well.

 To streamline the experience of creating a shopping list based on recipes, Shop & Chef allows users to add ingredients directly from recipes to their shopping list with a click on the ingredient.

-The application also alows users to save and retrieve their favorite recipes.
+The application also allows users to save and retrieve their favorite recipes.

 # Usage/Installation
 ## Running the application: